gotnoklu/reactousel/README.md

 import React from 'react'

-// Import Carousel and Slide components import { Carousel, Slide } from 'reactousel'
+// Import Carousel and Slide components import {Carousel, Slide} from 'reactousel'

-// Import styles
+// Only import index.css in versions below 1.1.0.
-import 'reactousel/dist/index.css'
+// In versions above 1.1.0, it is expected to cause an error. import 'reactousel/dist/index.css'

 // App component